 It’s safe to say 2020 will not be a vintage year for most of us, but the car industry was hit as hard as any by the coronavirus crisis.
 Sales were down almost 30 percent for the year as a series of lockdowns forced dealerships to close and the threat of regulatory changes impacted buying habits.

 But it’s a new year now, and that means we can put all the nastiness of 2020 behind us, right?
 Well, not quite.
-We’re still in lockdown, the pandemic is still raging and while there’s a vaccine finding its way into British arms, life may not return to normal for some time.
+We’re only just coming out of lockdown, but the pandemic is still raging beyond these shores and while vaccines are rapidly finding their way into British arms, life may not return to normal for a little while yet.

 Yet the show must go on and people will still need new vehicles, so sales have continued with click-and-collect ordering and social distancing measures in place at the dealership.
-So despite lockdown keeping a lid on the market in January and February, a surprising number of cars are still flying out of showrooms.
-Thanks to a strong-ish performance in April and May, new car sales are now up on last year, with more than 700,000 new cars already on the road in the first two months of the year – even though sales were down roughly 40 percent on the same period in 2020.
+So despite lockdown keeping a lid on the market in January, February and March, a surprising number of cars have still flown out of showrooms.
+Thanks to a strong-ish performance in April and May, new car sales are now up on last year, with more than 700,000 new cars already on the road in 2021.

 So if sales are continuing, the question remains: which cars are we Brits buying?
 Using data from the Society of Motor Manufacturers and Traders (SMMT), we’ve pieced together a list of the 10 most popular new cars of 2021.
 So far.